waqarabbas123/Simple-Quiz-Example-of-JS/README.md

 #__simple quiz

-Using the logic of javascript i can make a simple quiz . using bootsrap for adding some style onit. mostly focus on javascript because we focus on javascript logic on it.
+Using the logic of javascript i can make a simple quiz . using bootsrap for adding some style on it. mostly focus on javascript because we focus on javascript logic on it.